The Invisible Bottleneck: How One Sync Call Froze Our Node.js API

 }]

-The event loop is Node's superpower.
-It's the reason a single-threaded runtime can handle thousands of concurrent connections.
-But it's a contract — you agree not to block it, and in return you get extraordinary concurrency.
-Break that contract, even briefly, even innocently, and you pay for it in latency felt by every user.
+The event loop is the reason a single-threaded runtime can handle thousands of concurrent connections.
+It's also a contract.
+You agree not to block it, and in return you get extraordinary concurrency.
+Break that contract, even briefly, and you pay for it in latency felt by every user.